Skip to main content

 Unless the tenancy agreement says otherwise, the tenant must:

-• ensure rent and rates are paid
+• ensure to pay rent and rates

 • keep the premises in good condition